When Users Are Happy but Agents Are Wrong: Multi-Dimensional Evaluation of Tool-Augmented Dialogue: Benchmark

+\textbf{Step 1: Human evaluation:} We conduct human evaluation on a randomly sampled subset of the generated conversations using two independent annotator groups: (1) crowd-sourced annotators and (2) domain experts (three authors of this paper).
+Each conversation is independently annotated by one annotator from each set, with tiebreaker annotation performed by another domain expert in cases of disagreement.
+Annotators are provided with the following instruction: ``Compare the conversations and the case description (as defined in Appendix \ref{app:error_cases}).
+Does this conversation exactly match the case description?
+If there is any single point that does not match, mark it as invalid; otherwise, mark it as a valid conversation.''
+We manually verified 143 conversations generated by Claude-4 (116 are valid) and 88 by DeepSeek R1 (75 are valid).
+We achieve a Cohen's Kappa of $0.385$ with $80.7\%$ annotator agreement, demonstrating reasonable inter-annotator consistency given the nuanced nature of conversation quality assessment.
+This human-annotated subset constitutes our gold set.

-Scaling up conversation generation requires automatic verification of conversation quality.
-We therefore implement an LLM judge (LLMJ) using Sonnet-4.
-We first hand-filter a subset of conversations (gold set), then tune LLMJ-prompt on this set and achieve $91\%$ precision.
-We optimize for precision as we only accept conversations from the rest of the set that pass LLMJ filtering (silver set).
-Combining gold and silver sets yields the \dataset{} benchmark (Table \ref{tab:dataset-stats}).
-The deliberate POS/NEG imbalance reflects our goal of capturing diverse error cases rather than enforcing artificial balance.
-Human filtering and other details are in Appx. \ref{app:synth-data-gen}.
+\textbf{Step 2: LLM judge-based filtering:} Using the gold set, we develop an LLM judge (LLMJ) with Sonnet-4 to identify conversations that match their corresponding case descriptions, achieving $93.13\%$ precision.
+We optimize for precision, accepting only conversations that pass LLMJ filtering to form the silver set.
+Combining the gold and silver sets yields the final TRACE benchmark (Table \ref{tab:dataset-stats}).
+The deliberate imbalance between POS and NEG conversations reflects our objective of capturing diverse error cases rather than enforcing artificial label balance.
+With LLMJ, we automatically filtered 248 conversations from Claude-4 (222 are valid) and 203 from DeepSeek R1 (153 are valid).
+See Figure \ref{fig:conv-gen-llm-judge} for the prompt for filtering LLM-Judge.
+We use \texttt{Sonnet-4} and set \texttt{temperature} to 0, \texttt{top\_p} to 0.99, and \texttt{max\_tokens\_to\_sample} to 4096.
+Detailed human evaluation procedures are provided in Appendix \ref{app:synth-data-gen}.